- Poster Presentation Schedule

 - Logos from ALL funding bodies and collaborating institutions that supported the project with a mention in the Acknowledgements section of the poster.
 You must not change the appearance of the logo except to adjust the size.

 - The following wording in the Acknowledgements section of the poster: "This poster was prepared as part of the Summer Career Opportunities and Research Exploration Program at the Ontario Veterinary College" with the Summer CORE Program logo

 We have created this template using the University of Guelph colours to use as a guide.
 You may change the colours of the poster and change the size and number of the columns, but please use the logos in the header as they appear.
 The University of Guelph logo and the Summer CORE Program logo must be in their original colours.

 It is especially important that your advisor review the content you wish to include.
 Please review the information on the University of Guelph Graphic Standards webpage.
 If you have any other questions regarding poster creation, staff in the Learning Technologies Centre are happy to assist.
 Contact them at ext.
 54778.

 NB: You must ensure that your poster is ready for display by August 11th.

 Submitting Posters For Printing

-The cost of printing one copy of your poster without lamination will be covered by the Summer Leadership & Research Program.
-Inform the on-campus service you are using that the cost will be charged to the program coding and have them contact Elizabeth Lowenger by email at firstname.lastname@example.org or by phone at extension 54430.
+The cost of printing one copy of your poster without lamination will be covered by the Summer CORE Program for students who are in the program (this does not include MBS students).
+Inform the on-campus service you are using that the cost will be charged to the program coding and have them contact Elizabeth Lowenger by email at email@example.com or by phone at extension 54430.
 Also, be certain that the version set to be printed is the final copy approved by your advisor(s) since the program will not pay for reprints.
 Be sure to ask that velcro tape be put on the back of your poster.